natronium/GatorArchipelago/README.md

 	- If enabled, logic may require the player to reach higher places than possible with just a jump by using their shield at the top of their jump
 - Harder Ranged Quests
 	- If enabled, for Penelope (Bastion Beaver) and Andromeda (Space Hawk), a ranged weapon is no longer required and logic may require the player to jump off the cliff and knock down the relevant cardboard with another relevant cardboard destroyer.
+- Lock Pots/Chests/Races
+	- Three options with similar effects.
+Locks the ability to do those checks behind an item.
+There is one unlock item for each of 5 types of pots, one key for chests, and one finish flag for races.
+- Make Awkward Cardboard Destroyers Progression
+	- Marks Sticky Hand, Balloon, Bubble Gum, and Ragdoll as progression, which means they can be logically required to be used to break things.
+Not recommended for new players.